rainaldisatria/faith/README.md

 - Open the root project folder in Unity
 - Go to "Main Menu" Scene.
 - Press play button
+### Code documentation
+Want to see the code documentation?
+Head out to [wiki page](https://github.com/rainaldisatria/faith/wiki).

 ## Playing the game
 Just want to play the game?